 That being said, I feel an unsung hero of the cocktail club is infused spirits.
 Adding fruit, herbs and spices to a spirit brings on a whole new level of flavor to your cocktails- without the fake, unnatural taste you often find in flavored booze at the liquor store.

-When you infuse your own alcohol, you not only get to experiment with new flavors and combinations, you also have the luxury of knowing exactly what you’re drinking.
+When you infuse your own alcohol, you not only get to experiment with new flavors and combinations, you also have the luxury of knowing exactly what you're drinking.
+Once you know how to infuse gin, the possibilities and flavors are endless!

 Infusing alcohol is so easy!
 All you need is a jar or airtight container, your booze of choice (we're using Gin) and your aromatics/herbs/spices/fruit.